notaryanramani/llm-chat-app/README.md

-# llm-chat-app
+# LLM Chat App

-a simple chat app, developed using streamlit and gemini-pro
+This is a simple web application that uses Gemini-Pro LLM developed by Google to answer questions.